Southern Hill Farms General FAQs:

 What crops do you have available for picking?

-Are pets and service animals allowed on the farm?
+Are animals (including dogs) allowed on the farm?

-Spring u-pick, NO. Fall festival, YES.
-While we love dogs as much as you do, we cannot allow animals of any kind onto the farm during our spring u-pick season for the health and safety of our guests in accordance with federal and state regulations.
-Florida food safety regulations prohibit any animals, including service animals, from entering a field that will be harvested for the consumption of fresh produce.
-We do allow pets and service animals on the farm during our fall festival.
-Please leave all pets at home in the spring.
+No, we do not allow dogs or pets onto the farm during any of our public events.
+While we love dogs as much as you do, we cannot allow animals of any kind onto the farm during for the health and safety of our guests in accordance with federal and state regulations.
+Florida food safety regulations prohibit any animals from entering a field that will be harvested for the consumption of fresh produce.
+For more information regarding service animals vs. emotional support animals and what is covered under the ADA, please review their Service Animal FAQ.
+Thank you for your patience and understanding.

 Is there an admission or parking fee?

-During our spring u-pick season there is no parking or admission fee to enter the farm.
-During our Fall Festival in October there is not a parking fee, however there is an admission fee per person.
+During our fall season there is not a parking fee, however there is an admission fee per person.
+There is no admission or parking fee for the winter and spring u-pick seasons.

 Can I bring outside food, drinks or alcoholic beverages to the farm?

 We do not allow outside coolers filled with any type of beverage, any alcohol, and catered meals (including cake and ice cream).
 You are welcome to bring bottled waters, non-alcoholic drinks and snack foods.
-If it requires reserving space on a picnic table, you must rent a table.
-You can find information about table rentals here.
+If it requires reserving space for a party or gathering, you must rent a Birthday Pavilion.

 Do you have picnic tables for guests to use?

-Yes, we have three covered barns with complimentary picnic tables available for our guests.
+Yes, we have two covered barns and a rooftop deck with complimentary picnic tables available for our guests.
 All picnic tables are first come, first served.
-If you would like to reserve a picnic table for a group or you would like to bring in an outside meal (like cake and ice cream for a birthday celebration), please see our picnic table rental info below.
+If you would like to reserve space for a group or you would like to bring in an outside meal (like cake and ice cream for a birthday celebration), please see our Birthday Pavilion rental info below.

 Is there accessibility for disabled persons?

-Yes, we have handicapped accessible restrooms and our blueberry rows have grass between them.
+Yes, we have handicapped accessible restrooms and the majority of our farm grounds have grass or pavers.
 Please note that some areas on the farm are sandy and might be difficult for a wheelchair to pass through.
-Our Southern Hill Market and adjacent barn have concrete flooring.
+Our Southern Hill Market and adjacent barn have concrete flooring and/or pavers.

 Do you sell blueberry bushes?